feldroop/genedex/README.md

 The [FM-Index] is a full-text index data structure that allows efficiently counting and retrieving all occurrenes of short sequences in very large texts.
 It is widely used in sequence analysis and bioinformatics.

-The implementation of this library is based on an encoding for the text with rank support data structure (a.k.a. occurrence table) by Simon Gene Gottlieb (publication pending), who also was a great help while developing this library.
+The implementation of this library is based on an encoding for the text with rank support data structure (a.k.a. occurrence table) by Simon Gene Gottlieb, who also was a great help while developing this library.
 This encoding attemps to provide a good trade-off between memory usage and running time of queries.
 Further benefits of `genedex` include:

 - Fast, parallel and memory efficient index construction by leveraging [`libsais-rs`] and [`rayon`].